-A two-tailed Student's t-test was applied to the prerequisite grade datasets, and the P-value was found to be 0.182, indicating that the difference in mean GPA between the two cohorts is not statistically significant (assuming a significance threshold of P = 0.05).
-Hence, the two cohorts may be considered academically comparable.
+A two-tailed Student's t-test was applied to the prerequisite grade datasets, and the P-value was found to be 0.182, indicating that the difference in mean GPA between the two cohorts is not statistically significant (assuming a significance level of $\alpha = 0.05$).
+Hence, the two cohorts may be considered academically comparable (assuming that performance in these prerequisite courses is a good measure of academic proficiency).